Where does the bus leave from?

 The Tuesday service leaves from the Spectrum Centre, 331 Shankill Road, at 9.45am.
 The return bus leaves the cemetery at 12 noon and drops passengers back at the Spectrum Centre at 12.30pm.

-On Fridays, the pick-up point is at 2pm at the bus stop at 5 Donegall Square South (back of City Hall) and you will return at approximately 4.30pm.
+On Fridays, the pick up point is at 2pm at the bus stop at Donegall Square West (outside the Danske Bank) at 2pm.

 Who can use the bus service?

-The service is free to residents aged 50 or above who live within the council's electoral area.
+The service is free to residents aged 50 or above living in the council's electoral area.
 The bus seats 15 people on a first-come, first-served basis.
-It can also accommodate wheelchair users, if you inform us when booking your place.
+The bus also accommodates wheelchair users, if you inform us when booking your place.

 Conditions of use

-- An older person is defined as being aged 50 or over.
+- An older person is defined as aged 50 or over.

-- The bus covers the 4 areas of the city on a rotational basis on Tuesdays.
-The pick-up time is 9.45am from each departure point (North – Loughside Recreational Centre, East – Dee Street Community Centre, South – Donegall Pass Community Centre and West and Shankill – Spectrum Centre and on to Twin Spires for pick-up at 10.00am.)
+- The bus covers the four areas of the city on a rotational basis on Tuesdays.
+The pick-up time is 9.45am at each departure point (North – Loughside Recreational Centre, East – Dee Street Community Centre, South – Donegall Pass Community Centre and West and Shankill – Spectrum Centre and on to Twin Spires for pick-up at 10am.)

-- In addition the bus leaves from a City Centre location on Friday afternoons (outside the HSBC Bank, 5 Donegall Square South).
-Pick-up is at 2.00pm.
+- In addition the bus leaves from a city centre location on Friday afternoons (outside the HSBC Bank, 5 Donegall Square South).
+Pick-up is at 2pm.

 - The bus is supplied by Disability Action and can seat 15 people.